Foreign exchange regime

 Foreign exchange transactions between residents

 Slovenia introduced the euro as its own currency in 2007.
-After this date, there are no restrictions relating to foreign exchange transactions between residents and they are free to conduct transactions and payments between themselves in either euros or any other currency.
+Since then, there are no restrictions on foreign exchange transactions between residents who are free to conduct transactions and payments between themselves in either euros or any other currency.

 Foreign exchange market

-Residents (with the exception of banks) and non-residents may only purchase and sell foreign currency at authorised banks and at contractual currency exchange operators.
+Residents (except for banks) and non-residents may only purchase and sell foreign currency at authorised banks and at contractual currency exchange operators.

 Authorised participants in the securities market